-XLability is a disability awareness and empowerment programme which involves three distinct projects: Disability Education Course, All-ability Wheelchair Sports Centre, and International Wheelchair Sports Exchange
+XLability is a disability awareness and empowerment programme which involves four distinct projects: Disability Education Course, Adaptive Sports, the International Wheelchair Sports Exchange, and Employment Support.

 Disability Education Course